 5. The two CLASP-built colleges have offered a greater degree of flexibility than is credited in this point or the Montagu Evans report.
-Among the alterations accommodated at Derwent College are: refurbishment of the foyer, café bar and dining hall in the 2010s, conversion of the college library to offices with modern fixtures and fittings, refurbishment of the lecture room in around 2016, as well as alteration of study bedrooms to form offices and upgrade of communal kitchens with modern fittings.
+The former Langwith College has seen the fover converted into a café and bar and refurbished in about the 2010s, conversion of the dining hall to a lecture and examination hall with retractable seating, the former library to a computer room, part of the main kitchen to an audio-visual centre, and the former squash courts to a performance space.
+Communal kitchens have been updated with modern fittings, modern decking and pergolas added to the North Courtyard, whilst the entire ground floor of the south residential block and three lower floors of the east residential block have been wholly converted to academic offices.
+Perhaps most notably, the study bedrooms of the north-west block have had modern ensuite bathrooms inserted; the architect Sir Andrew Derbyshire proclaiming that this refurbishment 'proved that CLASP was up to the job' (transcript of a talk given at the university, 24 Nov 2005).
 Whilst we acknowledge that the steel structural grid can make reconfiguration more challenging, it is clear that the buildings can, and have, accommodated a relatively high degree of change.
 We also note that where there is asbestos insulation board, this can make alterations more complex and more expensive to manage but it is clear that changes have been successfully managed in the past.
 Finally, we note that the asbestos information in Appendix 2 of the Montagu Evans report appears to refer to the use of a building as the campus nursery rather than the colleges (see the final paragraph).

 6. Contrary to this assertion, the layout of the two colleges is intricate and extremely well-thought-out, as can be observed by looking at their ground plans.
-Furthermore, there is a measure of contrast in finishes, material and colour, such as the use of bright vitreous enamel panels under the windows which contrasts with the main cladding.
+Furthermore, there is a measure of contrast in finishes, material and colour, such as the use of bright vitreous enamel panels under the windows and the blue-brick of the former squash courts building which contrasts with the main cladding of the colleges.